ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Remind in pic mode, Cpu0 use ".cpload" and "ld $2, %got(gI)($gp)" to access global variable.
 It take 5 instructions in Cpu0 and 4 instructions in Mips.
-The cost is came from we didn't assume the register $gp is always assigned to address .sdata and fixed there.
+The cost came from we didn't assume the register $gp is always assigned to address .sdata and fixed there.
 If $gp is fixed during the run time, then ".cpload" can be removed here and have only one instruction cost in global variable access.
 The advantage of ".cpload" removing came from losing one